Q42/Q42.WinRT/README.md

 Please checkout the included sample application.

+Or download directly from NuGet [Q42.WinRT on NuGet](https://nuget.org/packages/Q42.WinRT).

 ## What`s included?
 With this library comes a fully functional sample application that shows off most of the functionality.
 There`s also a unit test project included.